kyranjamie/ComicSansEverywhere/README.md

 Changes font on every element to have font style of Comic Sans MS (or Chalkboard as a fall back).
 This is largly as a piss take, although I maintain that (somewhere) it may have some practical use.

-I've seen [other bookmarklets](http://comicsansit.com/) doing the exact same as this, but with a jQuery dependency - which is pretty unnecessary.
+I've seen [other bookmarklets](http://comicsansit.com/) doing the exact same as this, but with a jQuery dependency.